Kagebounshin/skateshop/TESTING.md

     - By leaving one of these field empty will result in an error, telling me to fill out that field.
     - If I dont match either my email adress or password, it will throw an error saying they must match.
     - If I dont use an password with at least 8 characters it will throw an error saying "This password is too short.
 It must contain at least 8 characters.".
-    - I fill in all the field correctly and then I click the sign up button.
+    - I fill in all the field correctly and then I click the "Sign up" button.
 I now get a message telling me to verify my email adress.
     - I go to the confirmation email, clicking the link to confirm my email.
 I get back to the site, asked if this email belongs to the users that was just created.
 I click the "Confirm" button, and now I'm registred.

 -  "As a first time visitor, I want to be able to contact the site owner if I have a problem or just need some information."